rishavpandey02/Portfolio-With-React/README.md

 - If a user attempts to exit a form field without entering text, a notification will appear indicating the field is required.

 ### 6. **Resume**:
--A link to a Foogle Docs for Resume
+-A link to a Google Docs for Resume (however not completed so link is not available currently)

 ### 7. **Footer**:
 - The footer features text or icons that link to the developer's github.